Prompting

 What Is a Soft Prompt?

 A soft prompt is a learned vector prompt that steers an LLM by prepending trainable embeddings instead of readable instruction text.
 It is a prompt-family adaptation method used in training and evaluation pipelines, especially when full fine-tuning is too expensive or hard to govern.
 In production, soft prompts appear as prompt-parameter versions tied to a base model, dataset, and eval cohort.
-FutureAGI treats them as model-adjacent prompt artifacts that must be compared against hard prompts using task, adherence, grounding, cost, and latency metrics.
+FutureAGI treats them as model-adjacent prompt artifacts that must be compared against hard prompts using task, grounding, faithfulness, cost, and latency metrics.

 Soft prompts fail quietly because there is no plain-language instruction to inspect when behavior changes.
 Unlike a hard prompt, a soft prompt can improve one benchmark while hiding a learned shortcut that only appears on edge cases.
 The common production failures are overfitting to a narrow eval cohort, drifting after a base-model upgrade, and degrading grounded answers because the learned vectors bias the model toward a task pattern rather than the retrieved evidence.